uniformity1/mathlib/docs/elan.md

 # How to install Lean using `elan`

-This document explains how to get started with Lean and mathlib.
+This document explains how to get started with Lean and m

-If you get stuck, please come to [the chat room](https://leanprover.zulipchat.com/) to ask for assistance.

 If you'd prefer to watch a short video tutorial, try:
 * [Installation instructions for Windows 10](https://www.youtube.com/watch?v=2f_9Zetekd8)